 .Dr.
 Ed Outlaw, Credentialing Committee, a United Methodist minister is also a certified CPE Supervisor and clinical chaplain with a specialization in mental health.
 He has served in a variety of roles throughout his long career: pastoral psychotherapist, and marriage and family therapist, licensed in Kansas before retirement and a military chaplain retiring from the Army as a Chaplain (Colonel).
 Ed lives in Olathe, Kansas with his wife, Kathy.
 They share a son and grandson; he also has three other children who have provided him with eight grandchildren and eight great grandchildren.
 He holds educational degrees from Arkansas A and M College (presently University of Arkansas at Monticello), Vanderbilt University Divinity School, and McCormick Theological Seminary, Chicago, IL from which he received a Doctor of Ministry degree

 Rev. Scott A. Fleming, Communications Director– Scott is an ordained minister with significant experience in clinical chaplaincy and parish ministry.
 He is a Board Certified Chaplain, pastoral counselor, clinical fellow in hospice and palliative care, and a fellow in thanatology specializing in traumatic grief.
-He currently serves as a Spiritual Care Supervisor and resident clinical ethicist with Orlando Health, a major hospital system in the Central Florida area.
+He currently serves as a Spiritual Care Manager and resident clinical ethicist with Orlando Health, a major hospital system in the Central Florida area.
 Scott also serves as a professor for multiple institutions teaching pastoral care / counseling, ethics, and Christian education courses.
-He holds a Bachelor of Science in Biblical Studies from The Baptist College of Florida, Master of Divinity from New Orleans Baptist Theological Seminary, and is a Doctor of Ministry candidate at Midwestern Baptist Theological Seminary.
+He holds a Bachelor of Science in Biblical Studies from The Baptist College of Florida, Master of Divinity from New Orleans Baptist Theological Seminary, and is a Doctor of Ministry candidate in Pastoral Care and Counseling at Midwestern Baptist Theological Seminary.
 Scott is happily married to Melanie, a registered nurse, and proud father to Abigail Grace Fleming.

 To e-mail the Webmaster, contact him at: firstname.lastname@example.org